-Some collectors will tell you that you will be sued or that you will lose property if you don’t repay your debts.
+Some collectors will tell you that you'll be sued or that you'll lose the property if you don’t repay your debts.
 Some of these threats may be illegal, and the more information you have, the better.
 So just calmly ask for specifics: “When can I expect to be notified of a lawsuit?”
 Or “When will you take the money from my bank account?”

 4. take notes